 - does not pay rent and is evicted;

 - violated the lease agreement and is evicted;

 - is evicted for failure to comply with a Tenant Habitability Plan; or

 - is evicted per a City Attorney order.

-- Rent may be increased once every 12 months by the allowable rent increase percentage.
-Effective July 1, 2016, the annual allowable rent increase is 3%.
-This increase may be added to the rent and security deposit.
+- Rent may be increased once every 12 months by the allowable rent increase (English) / allowable rent increase (Spanish) percentage.
 The landlord can add an additional 1% per utility paid by the landlord (gas and/or electricity).

-- If an additional tenant moves into a rental unit: Landlords can increase rent within 60 days of learning about the additional tenant.
+- If an additional tenant (English) / additional tenant (Spanish) (Spanishmoves into a rental unit: Landlords can increase rent within 60 days of learning about the additional tenant.
 There is no increase for the first minor dependent child added to the existing rental unit.

 - A $3.61 monthly surcharge may be collected by the landlord for the Systematic Code Enforcement Program (SCEP) fee.